TimMonko/napari-ndev/docs/tutorial/03_build_pipeline.md

 Then, when grouping the data, use the `intensity_max/min_Shape` as a grouping variable!
 Then, all labels with a value of 1 or 0 will be counted separately.
 This can be extended to multiple regions of interest, because each shape has it's own value (not immediately obvious yet in napari).
 We have used this to label multiple brain regions consistently in whole brain section analyses.

 **Future addition:** The ability to simply filter objects in the Measure Widget.
-This can for example be used to exclude all labels that are outside the region of interest (having a intensity value of 0 relative to the ROI), isntead of having to group.
+This can for example be used to exclude all labels that are outside the region of interest (having a intensity value of 0 relative to the ROI), instead of having to group.

 ## Notes on multi-dimensional data